EQEmu/Server/README.md

  🚀 Why It Matters
 </h1>

-<p align="center">🧬 EQEmulator stands as a <strong>technical preservation project</strong>, ensuring that the magic of classic and custom EverQuest servers lives on for future generations of players, tinkerers, and game designers.
+<p align="center">🧬 EQEmulator stands as a <strong>technical preservation project</strong>, ensuring that the magic of classic and custom servers lives on for future generations of players, tinkerers, and game designers.
 </p>

-> We humbly acknowledge and thank the original developers at **Verant Interactive** and **Sony Online Entertainment (now Daybreak Game Company)** for creating one of the most influential online experiences in gaming history.
+> We humbly acknowledge and thank the original developers for creating one of the most influential online experiences in gaming history.

 <h1 align="center">
  🧑‍💻🖥️ Supported Clients